baigal17/Project-1/README.md

 4. Average marketcap
 5. Average liquidity

-[^1]: All averages will be performed over all cryptocurrencies, potentially weighted by market cap.
+[^1]: All averages will be performed over user selected cryptocurrencies, potentially weighted by market cap.

 ### Datasets to be used
 All data will be pulled from Alpaca.